Livioni/livioni.github.io/_pages/about.md

 # 🔥 News

+*2024.04.13 🎉🎉* The latest paper “Tangram: High-resolution Video Analytics on Serverless Platform with SLO-aware Batching” has been accpet in IEEE ICDCS 2024.

+*2024.04.01 🎉🎉* The paper “Octopus: An End-to-end Multi-DAG Scheduling Method Based on Deep Reinforcement Learning” has been accpet as a poster paper in CCC 2024.

 *2023.12.16 🎉🎉* Won the First Prize of The 20th China Post-Graduate Mathematical Contest in Modeling and the [Champion of Mathematical Modeling Star](https://grd.bit.edu.cn/yyxw2/2c449ef260f448f2b7f6196d84c6c444.htm).

-*2022.08.31* 🎉🎉 The latest paper “*Lore: A Learning-based Approach for Workflow Scheduling*” has been accpet as a poster paper in RACS 2022.
+*2022.08.31* 🎉🎉 The paper “*Lore: A Learning-based Approach for Workflow Scheduling*” has been accpet as a poster paper in RACS 2022.

 *2022.07.11*  🎉🎉 Received an [acceptance letter](http://49.233.4.4:1000/index.php?explorer/share/file&hash=e007bg4oY038KqvV0YpvCeMGU7nyVOQqckPxklF057QeziB9P_8lTSGpKjT2uQgCsw&name=/IMG_2147.jpeg) from the School of Automation, Beijing Institute of Technology!